-3. Learn the secrets of Amazon: can’t ignore Amazon
+3. Learn the secrets of Amazon: you can’t ignore Amazon

 4. Establish your presence on the web: build an author website; an email list;

-Focus on the silent majority, the people that will not write a review but will tell their friends about your book.
-In order to get them to promote your book, you need to write a great book.
+Focus on the silent majority: people that will not write a review but tell their friends about your book.

-– They have found their place in the market (profitable niche)
+- They found their place in the market (profitable niche)

-– They know the nice well enough to write and build an important catalog (they know how to write and publish fast)
+- They know the niche well enough to write and built an important catalog (they know how to write and publish fast)

 - They build bridges between books

-When you promote your book to your newsletter, split the newsletter so as to not create a spike which Amazon will interpret as an anomaly.
+When you promote your book to your newsletter, split the newsletter so you don’t create a spike that Amazon will interpret as an anomaly.

-Write what you know: good if writing a book is a challenge.
+Writing about what you know is good if writing a book is a challenge.

 How to find a niche:

-– Go on Amazon, look at the categories and number of books there are.
-It will tell you a lot about the niche.
+- Look at the categories and number of books there are

 Once you have found your niche, research your niche.
 You need to write a book the readers will read.